 Review method: CPI vs Fixed 4 %

-To understand the true impact we need to recall that each rent review compounds upon the previous rent reviews, so a small disparity in increases each year, results in a large suboptimal return after 5 years.
-Now don’t let the graph above fool you into thinking the landlord is only out of pocket $4,265, by looking only at the difference between year 5 rents alone.
+To understand the true impact we need to recall that each rent review compounds upon the previous rent reviews, so a small disparity in increases each year, results in a large suboptimal return after 5 years if you are looking only at the difference between year 5 rents alone.

-The table below demonstrates that the total loss over a 5 year period is actually a whopping $10,354.
+A graph would show us that the total loss over a 5-year period is actually a whopping $10,354.

-It should be becoming fairly obvious why landlords prefer fixed reviews.
-Not only are they predictable, allowing the landlord to accurately forecast their future income, they are more likely to result in an overall better long-term return.
+It should be becoming fairly obvious why landlords often prefer fixed rent reviews.
+Not only are they predictable, allowing the landlord to accurately forecast future income, but they also potentially result in an overall better long-term return.